 Chris is an honors graduate of Embry-Riddle Aeronautical University with two degrees, one in computer science and the other in aerospace engineering.

-Chris has programmed for Language 101.com for six years and has written concise, elegant, well-commended code on three different continents.
+Chris has programmed for Language 101.com for six years and has written concise, elegant, well-commented code on three different continents.